 Discussion Papers

 As we transition to a digital-first communication and continue building our knowledge hub, publications released before October 2025 are preserved in their original format.
 Publications released from October 2025 onward adopt a new, digitally friendly format for easier online reading.
 The official versions of earlier publications, including their original language and formatting, remain available in the downloadable PDF.

-These insights emerge from Phase 1 of the Greater Kuala Lumpur Mobilities (GKLMOB) study, a multi-method research programme examining how people experience public transport in their daily lives.
+Phase 1 of the Greater Kuala Lumpur Mobilities (GKLMOB) study is a multi-method research programme examining how people experience public transport in their daily lives.
 Phase 1 brings together qualitative interviews, operational performance analysis, and spatial assessment to understand why ridership growth remains uneven despite significant public investment in transport infrastructure.

+Discussion Papers